WokLibCodeClub/.github/profile/README.md

 ## Scratch session, Saturday 3rd May 2025 at 10.30 am

 On Saturday we will building a game called *Flappy Parrot* which uses C L O N E S (which we learnt about last week).
-There is a starter project [here](https://scratch.mit.edu/projects/169322077/editor/) and we are making a powerpoint file with some instructions.
-We will post the link to the powerpoint later.
+We are making a starter project and a powerpoint file with some instructions.
+We will post the links to these later.

 If you missed last week's session, and you want to know about making clones, there is a powerpoint file with some instructions for making clones [here](https://1drv.ms/p/c/0ea54730735a1344/EaIhfrMepT1NmWJw1uEm6xEBeQj0usfzzUkn-8PmNd4TjQ?e=oWNDRc).
 We have based these instructions on some excellent Youtube tutorials on clones and cloning.
 If you want to watch the Youtube tutorials (there are four videos) click on [this link](https://www.youtube.com/playlist?list=PLtAXMHI3lbo8HhvpZQQRUcL_4WJEIrvaR).